Peptide-powered wellness.

 Frequently Asked Questions

-A licensed physician may, where clinically appropriate, prescribe a compounded preparation of semaglutide or tirzepatide as part of an individualized treatment plan.
+A licensed clinician may, where clinically appropriate, prescribe a compounded preparation of semaglutide or tirzepatide as part of an individualized treatment plan.
 TelePeptide currently provides telehealth services in 48 US states and the District of Columbia; we do not serve residents of Alaska or Mississippi at this time.
-Prescriptions are written by licensed US physicians; compounded medications are dispensed by licensed 503A/503B compounding pharmacies.
+Prescriptions are written by licensed US clinicians; compounded medications are dispensed by licensed 503A/503B compounding pharmacies.
 Compounded medications are not FDA-approved drugs and are not generic versions of branded products.
 No in-person visit is required.

 The FDA has approved several GLP-1 receptor agonists for chronic weight management and type-2 diabetes.
 TelePeptide does not sell, distribute, or supply FDA-approved branded products.
-A licensed physician may, where clinically appropriate, prescribe a compounded preparation of an active ingredient (such as semaglutide or tirzepatide) tailored to an individual patient.
+A licensed clinician may, where clinically appropriate, prescribe a compounded preparation of an active ingredient (such as semaglutide or tirzepatide) tailored to an individual patient.
 Compounded preparations are NOT FDA-approved drugs, are NOT generic versions of branded products, and are not represented as therapeutically equivalent.
-Whether a compounded preparation is appropriate is a clinical decision made by the prescribing physician based on the individual patient.
+Whether a compounded preparation is appropriate is a clinical decision made by the prescribing clinician based on the individual patient.

 FDA-approved branded GLP-1 medications go through full clinical trials and manufacturing review by the FDA.
 Compounded preparations are prepared by licensed 503A or 503B compounding pharmacies on a per-patient basis under specific federal rules.
 Compounded preparations are NOT FDA-approved drugs, are NOT generic versions of branded medications, and are not represented as therapeutically equivalent to any FDA-approved product.
-Whether a compounded preparation is clinically appropriate is an individualized decision made by the prescribing physician based on full medical evaluation.
+Whether a compounded preparation is clinically appropriate is an individualized decision made by the prescribing clinician based on full medical evaluation.
 TelePeptide does not sell, distribute, or represent branded medications.

 Yes.
 TelePeptide prescribes subcutaneous NAD+ injection protocols that patients self-administer at home — similar to how patients self-inject insulin or GLP-1 medications.
-A licensed physician evaluates your history, prescribes the appropriate dose and protocol, and a licensed pharmacy ships the supplies to you.
+A licensed clinician evaluates your history, prescribes the appropriate dose and protocol, and a licensed pharmacy ships the supplies to you.
 No IV clinic visit is needed.

 NAD+ injection delivers the coenzyme directly to the bloodstream, bypassing the enzymatic conversion steps that NMN and NR require.
 Oral NMN and NR must be converted to NAD+ in the gut and liver — a process that varies significantly by individual and results in lower, less predictable bioavailability.
 Injectable NAD+ typically produces more consistent and faster increases in blood NAD+ levels.
 For people who have tried oral NMN/NR without clear results, injectable NAD+ is often more effective.